dubeyabhinav/LEGO_selection-Dashboard/README.md

 **lego_selection.pbix:** The complete Power BI dashboard file containing all data connections, transformations, visualizations, and interactivity

-## 🚀 Getting Started

-### Prerequisites
-- Microsoft Power BI Desktop (latest version recommended)
-- Windows 10 or later

-### Setup Instructions
-1. Clone this repository or download the project files
-2. Open `files/lego_selection.pbix` in Power BI Desktop
-3. Allow Power BI to load the embedded data connections
-4. The dashboard is ready to explore immediately

 ### How to Use the Dashboard
 1. **Filter by Theme Group:** Use the dropdown to select Normal or Licensed theme categories